 Mr. Bighead has a much better shot of getting what he wants if he spots a way he can save the company even more money in a higher role.
 Let’s say his current duty is to put the bottle caps on all the bottles.
-If Conglom-O is currently paying $3M per year to buy the bottle caps from an outside vendor, and Mr. Bighead proposes a plan to do the same thing in-house for only $500K per year, he has a much higher likelihood of piquing upper management’s interest.
+If Conglom-O is currently paying $3M per year to buy the bottle caps from an outside vendor, and Mr. Bighead proposes a plan to make the bottle caps in-house for only $500K per year, he has a much higher likelihood of piquing upper management’s interest.

-Frame your request for a promotion as part of a larger business strategy, and make sure that strategy falls in line with the vision your leadership already has.
-Express this as a time-sensitive business need that you are eager to fulfill.
+Frame your request for a promotion as part of a larger business strategy, and make sure that strategy falls in line with your leadership’s existing vision.
+Express this as a time-sensitive business need you’re eager to fulfill.
 Pitch it in such a way that your boss recognizes it as a huge potential win for them.
-And make sure you attach a dollar amount to it, if at all possible.
-Improving processes and quality and morale is all well and good, but remember that you’re talking to a business.
-Your ideas will carry more weight if they can be expressed using dollar signs.
+And make sure you attach a dollar amount, if at all possible.
+Improving processes, quality, and morale is all well and good, but remember that you’re talking to a business.
+Your ideas carry more weight if they can be expressed using dollar signs.

 (Also, if you were a little too young or a little too old for Rocko’s Modern Life, go ahead and watch it now.
 Everything Piggy and I write for this blog is a pale imitation of its comprehensive and utterly perfect vision of adulthood.)